OxygenFramework/Oxygen.jl/docs/src/tutorial/bigger_applications.md

 By setting `middleware=[]`, it clears all middleware functions at that layer and skips all layers that come before it.
 These changes are localized and only affect the components where these values are set.

 For example, setting `middleware=[]` at the:
-- global layer -> clears the global layer
+- application layer -> clears the application layer
-- router layer -> no global middleware is applied to this router
+- router layer -> no application middleware is applied to this router
 - route layer -> no router middleware is applied to this route

-You can set the router's `middleware` param to an empty vector to bypass any globally assigned middleware.
+You can set the router's `middleware` parameter to an empty vector to bypass any application level middleware.
-In the example below, all requests to endpoints registered to the `greet` router() will skip any globally defined middleware and get executed directly.
+In the example below, all requests to endpoints registered to the `greet` router() will skip any application level middleware and get executed directly.

 ```julia